 Tasteology & Co.
-Announces Strategic Expansion and Opens Doors to New Clean-Label CPG Partnerships for Q4 2025 Launches
+Announces Strategic Expansion And Opens Doors To New Clean-Label CPG Partnerships For Q4 2025 Launches

-(MENAFN- NEWSBEAT WIRE) Backed by Harvard and Stanford Scientists, the Elite R&D Partner Broadens Global Reach

-Tasteology & Co., a premium food science lab and formulation studio established in 2017, to-day announced its strategic expansion and the opening of limited client onboarding for clean-label CPG brands launching in late 2025 and early 2026.
-This marks a significant growth mile-stone as the Miami-based firm, backed by scientists from Harvard, Stanford, the University of Wisconsin, University of Phoenix, and Leipzig University in Germany, continues reshaping the future of functional foods and beverages.
+MIAMI, July 31, 2025 (GLOBE NEWSWIRE) -- Tasteology & Co., a premium food science lab and formulation studio established in 2017, today announced its strategic expansion and the opening of limited client onboarding for clean-label CPG brands launching in late 2025 and early 2026.
+This marks a significant growth milestone as the Miami-based firm, backed by scientists from Harvard, Stanford, the University of Wisconsin, University of Phoenix, and Leipzig University in Germany, continues reshaping the future of functional foods and beverages.

 Tasteology operates under strict non-disclosure agreements, collaborating with clients across North America, Europe, Australia, and the MENA region, with products often hitting shelves at high-growth wellness retailers like Erewhon and Whole Foods.